shrugi/UserBlogApplication_RestAPI/README.md

    * **Repository** → Communicates with the database Promotes separation of concerns and cleaner maintainability.

-3. **JWT-Based Authentication**
+3. **Basic Authentication**
-   Implemented secure stateless user authentication using **JSON Web Tokens (JWT)**, allowing users to log in and get access tokens for protected endpoints.
+   Implemented secure stateless user authentication using **Basic Auth**, allowing users to log in and get access for protected endpoints.

 4. **Exception Handling**
    Used `@ControllerAdvice` and custom exception classes to handle and return user-friendly error responses (400, 401, 404, etc.).